api-platform/docs/laravel/index.md

 +        'enabled' => true,
 ```

-Then open `http://127.0.0.1:8000/api/graphql` and replace the default graphql query example with:
+Then open `http://127.0.0.1:8000/api/graphql` and replace the default GraphQL query example with:
 ```
 {
   books {